 12.4.
-Deep stall
+Deep stall:

 During a deep stall, the paraglider has no forward speed and at the same time significantly increased sink rates.
-The deep stall is caused, among other things, by releasing the B-risers too slowly when the glider is in a B-stall, by an old and porous cloth, by damage to the lines or ribs, by pulling the C- or D-risers or by an inadmissible take-off weight.
+The deep stall is caused, among other things, by releasing the B-risers too slowly when the glider is in a B-stall, by an old and porous cloth, by damage to the lines or ribs, by pulling the C-risers or by an inadmissible take-off weight.
+Even if the canopy is wet or the air temperature is very low, the tendency to stall increases.